Fallen-Breath/tweakermore/docs/document-en_us.md

 If the shulker box is empty, no hint will be shown

-Also, a fill level bar will be rendered at the lower-right corner,
+Also, a fill-level bar will be rendered at the lower-right corner,

 if the shulker box is neither completely full nor empty